ann-ulu/MDM-Metrics-Dashboard/README.md

 **MDM Downtime Duration:** Visualizes downtime in minutes over specific dates to monitor system availability.<br>
 **MDM Autolinked Record:** Highlights the count and percentage of autolinked records.<br>
 **Duplicate Reduction Rate:** Shows the rate of duplicate data reduction over time.<br>

+The visualizations in this dashboard are designed to help effectively monitor and manage data quality, system availability, and customer information in alignment with MDM goals.